siliunobi/DNS-Maude/README.md

 1. Install [Docker](https://docs.docker.com/get-docker/)
 2. Install [docker-compose](https://docs.docker.com/compose/install/linux/)

-Note: a `requirements.txt` is also present in the root folder, in case anyone wants to run the experiments and the plotting file `plot.py` separately but directly in the folder.
+Note: a `requirements.txt` is also present in the root folder, in case anyone wants to run the experiments and the plotting file `plot.py` separately but directly in the folder using a virtual environment.

-## How to run + some explanations
-Firstly, we have to download the zipped folder that contains some scripts and the actual code for the Maude project and the testbed.

-Within that folder, we simply have to run the following command : bash `script.sh` or `.\script.sh` that is going to import necessary dependencies, packages and files, and going to run experiments both in Maude (model) and in a testbed (real-implementation).
-More precise steps that this script is fulfilling are explained below.
+A similar file is located within `Maude` folder.

 #### Maude